Below are three takeaways from Chargers Head Coach Brandon Staley, safety Derwin James, Jr. and kicker Cameron Dicker from Wednesday's media sessions:

 The Chargers took the practice field on Wednesday afternoon with a new kicker on the active roster.

 On Tuesday afternoon, the team announced kicker Cameron Dicker was moving to the active roster from the practice squad.
-The Bolts also placed kicker Dustin Hopkins on Injured Reserve, meaning Hopkins will be out for at least the next four mes.
+The Bolts also placed kicker Dustin Hopkins on Injured Reserve with a hamstring issue, meaning Hopkins will be out for at least the next four games.

 According to Staley, Hopkins suffered a setback after kicking last Friday that led to the move being made.